 The present document specifies the applicable test conditions, performance assessment and performance criteria for base stations and associated ancillary equipment in the following categories:

 - BS equipped with antenna connectors or TAB connectors which are possible to be terminated during EMC testing, meeting the BS type 1-C and BS type 1-H RF requirements of TS 38.104 [2], with conformance demonstrated by compliance to TS 38.141-1 [3].
+BS type 1-H shall always be treated as a BS type 1-C in EMC assessment.

 - BS not equipped with antenna connectors nor TAB connectors, i.e. with antenna elements radiating during the EMC testing, meeting the BS type 1-O and BS type 2-O RF requirements of TS 38.104 [2], with conformance demonstrated by compliance to TS 38.141-2 [4].